-6. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about climate change and health impacts?
+5. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about environmental health exposures?

-2 Yes, all affiliated hospitals have accessible educational materials for patients.

-1 Some affiliated hospitals have accessible educational materials for patients.

-0 No affiliated hospitals have accessible educational materials for patients.
+- 2 Yes, all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - No affiliated medical centers have accessible educational materials for patients.